vitiral/simple-quality/example/tutorial.md

     forgot to update artifacts that were parts of it, this will help you.
- - dangling locations in code: you might THINK writing `#SPC-awesome-func` in your code links to something, but unless that spec actually exists it isn't doing anything. `rst check` has your back.
+ - dangling locations in code: you might THINK writing `#SPC-awesome-func` in your code links to something, but unless that spec actually exists it isn't doing anything. `art check` has your back.
- - recursive links: rst's completeness algorithm doesn't work if there are recursive partof links (i.e. A is partof B which is partof A) `rst check` will help you narrow down where these are comming from.
+ - recursive links: rst's completeness algorithm doesn't work if there are recursive partof links (i.e. A is partof B which is partof A) `art check` will help you narrow down where these are comming from.
  - hanging artifacts: if you've written a SPC but haven't linked it to a REQ, then you probably want to (otherwise what exactly are you specifying?).
 The same goes for tests that are not testing any specs or risks.

 > ### Exercise:
-> use `rst check` to find errors and fix them.
-Keep running `rst check` and
+> use `art check` to find errors and fix them.
+Keep running `art check` and
 > fixing errors until there are no errors, then run `rst ls` to see if the
 > current status makes sense.